University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_1.md

 ```bash
 cat fastani/ERR10479037
 ```
-You should get something that looks like this
+You should get something that looks like this - with five columns:

 ```bash
 assembly/ERR10479037.fasta      reference/GCA_000009505.1_ASM950v1_genomic.fasta        99.0338 1483    1529
 ```
+Column descriptions:
+- Query genome: Path to query genome file
+- Reference genome: Path to reference genome file
+- ANI value: Average Nucleotide Identity (percentage)
+- Mapped fragments: Number of query fragments that aligned to reference
+- Total fragments: Total number of query fragments

+The most important part of the results is the third row, this is the ANI % threshold and a % of 99.0338% confirms that the

 different salmonella species